CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ##### Depth of field

+To simulate a real camera(with circle of confusion), instead of shooting rays from camera center as default, here we shoot rays from a small concentric disk with given radius **r** and focal distance **f**.

 Here **r** = 0.5,  **f** = 15.

 ![alt text](https://github.com/Jack12xl/Project3-CUDA-Path-Tracer/blob/master/img/dof.png)

-To simulate a real camera(with circle of confusion), we simulate this by shoot rays from a small concentric disk with given radius **r** and the focal distance **f**.

 **Motion blur**

+To simulate a scene with the effect like time of exposure and moving objects, we randomly change the objects transform along its given speed.
+How much the motion would "blur " depends on its magnitude of speed.

 ![alt text](https://github.com/Jack12xl/Project3-CUDA-Path-Tracer/blob/master/img/motion_blur.png)

-To simulate a scene with the effect with time of exposure and moving objects, we randomly change the objects transform.
-How much the transformation would change depends on its given speed.